 - Slightly rounded tail.

-- Easily recognizable by 8-11 dark bands, similar to Sheepshead fish.
+- Easily recognizable by 8-11 dark bands, similar to Sheepshead fish but the mouth is noticeably different.

 - The caudal fin is rounded.